Distortion from spheres into Euclidean spaces: Simplicial geometry

-When $n$ is even, the maximum occurs at $k = \frac{n}{2}$, and, when $n$ is odd, it occurs at $k = \frac{n-1}{2}$ and $k = \frac{n+1}{2}$.
-The result follows by substituting the corresponding values of $k$ and $m$ into the bound in Lemma \ref{vertex bound 1}. \end{proof}
+When $n$ is even, this is maximized at $k = \frac{n}{2}$; when $n$ is odd, it is maximized at $k = \frac{n-1}{2}$ and $k = \frac{n+1}{2}$.
+The result follows from Lemma \ref{vertex bound 1} by substituting those values of $k$ into the right-hand side of the above inequality. \end{proof}